splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

    Marketplace header.
 3. If on Jira Server, search for the app \_Splunk On-Call for Jira Server\_\_.\_ If on Jira Cloud, search for the app *VictorOps for Jira Cloud*.
-Once you’ve located the right app, click *Install*.
+Once you've located the right app, click *Install*.

 Once installation completes, click on **Configure**.